-Although, globally and in the UK, economic and financial market conditions have generally stabilised in recent years, there have been periods of significant volatility in financial markets around the world.
-This generally has led to more difficult business conditions for the financial sector.
+Although, globally and in the UK, economic and financial market conditions had generally stabilised in the years following the global financial crisis, there have been periods of significant volatility in financial markets around the world, which has generally led to more difficult business conditions for the financial sector.
+The Covid-19 pandemic has recently had a significant adverse effect on the UK, global economies and financial markets, and could result in further downward pressures and/or increased volatility.

 Continued or worsening disruption and volatility in the global financial markets could have a material adverse effect on the Issuer, including its ability to access capital and liquidity on financial terms acceptable to it, if at all.
 If capital markets financing ceases to become available, or becomes significantly more expensive, the Issuer may be forced to raise the rates it pays on deposits to attract more customers and it may become unable to maintain certain liability maturities.
 Any such reduction in availability of funding or increase in capital markets funding costs or deposit rates could have a material adverse effect on the Issuer's interest margins, liquidity and profitability.

-2.3 Risks that reduce the availability or increase the cost of the Issuer's sources of funding, such as retail deposits and wholesale money markets, may have an adverse effect on the Issuer's business and profitability
+2.4 Risks that reduce the availability or increase the cost of the Issuer's sources of funding, such as retail deposits and wholesale money markets, may have an adverse effect on the Issuer's business and profitability

 Retail depositors are a significant source of funding for the Issuer and, under current legislation, a minimum of 50 per cent. of its aggregate shares and borrowings (calculated in accordance with the Act) is required to be in the form of deposits accepted from members of the public and which are classified as "shares" on the balance sheet as they confer member status on the depositors.
-The Issuer's retail deposits classified as shares totalled £154 billion as at 4 April 2019, £148 billion as at 4 April 2018 and £145 billion as at 4 April 2017, equal to 70.8 per cent.
-71.0 per cent. and 71.7 per cent., respectively, of its total shares and borrowings (for the purposes of the Act) as at each such date.
+The Issuer's retail deposits classified as shares totalled £160 billion as at 4 April 2020, £154 billion as at 4 April 2019 and £148 billion as at 4 April 2018, equal to 70.8 per cent., 70.8 per cent. and 71.0 per cent., respectively, of its total shares and borrowings (for the purposes of the Act) as at each such date.